Jean-Raymond Boulle: Tendyne Holdings

-In December 2014, Boulle's company Tendyne Holdings Inc. announced the first successful human Mitral Valve implant at the Royal Brompton Hospital in London, England.
+In December 2014, Boulle's company Tendyne Holdings Inc. announced the first successful human mitral valve implant at the Royal Brompton Hospital in London.

-In September 2015, an agreement was reached with Abbott Laboratories to acquire Tendyne Holdings Inc.for a total consideration of US$400 million ($250M plus regulatory-based milestones), excluding Abbott Laboratories' existing 10% of the company.
+In September 2015, an agreement was reached with Abbott Laboratories to acquire Tendyne Holdings Inc. for a total consideration of US$400 million ($250 million plus regulatory-based milestones), excluding Abbott Laboratories' existing 10% of the company.

-In February 2020, the Tendyne transcatheter mitral heart valve implant which Boulle's Tendyne Holdings Inc. had developed received CE Mark approval from the European Union and became the first commercially available mitral valve replacement technology.
+In February 2020, the Tendyne transcatheter mitral heart valve implant developed by Tendyne Holdings received CE Mark approval from the European Union, becoming the first commercially available mitral valve replacement technology.